-See also Utilities policies related to storm and surface water, UT-34 to UT-38.
+See also Utilities policies related to storm and surface water, UT-34 to UT-44.

 - CL-40.
 Reduce runoff from streets, parking lots and other impervious surfaces and improve surface water quality by utilizing low impact development techniques in new development and redevelopment. - CL-41.
 Restore and protect the biological health and diversity of the Lake Washington and Lake Sammamish basins in Bellevue's jurisdiction. - CL-42.
 Manage water runoff for new development and redevelopment to meet water quality objectives, consistent with state law. - CL-43.
+Conserve, monitor, and protect groundwater resources, consistent with state law. - CL-44.
 Allow existing farming and agriculture in wetlands and in the 100-year floodplain so long as water quality and buffer functions are not substantially impacted.